 In the next section of our Medical School Reapplicant Advice: 6 Tips for Success, we’ll move from increasing your GPA to improving your MCAT score.

 Fortunately, it’s easier to tackle a poor MCAT score than a poor GPA.
-While you should not retake the exam too many times (don’t bother retaking if you’ve scored above a 32), a better-prepared second or possibly third attempt has always been a sound strategy.
-While it still is, as yet there is little known about the 2015 MCAT and there is a risk that your score could decrease.
-As more resources become available, the following information will be more helpful.
+While you should not retake the exam too many times, a better-prepared second or possibly third attempt can be a sound strategy.
+Being better prepared is key, as there is always the risk that your score could decrease and some schools only look at the most recent exam.
+And if you already have a high score, say above the 90th percentile, retaking the MCAT can send a red flag.
+But if you genuinely believe you can improve a low score, the following information will be helpful.

 Many people find that studying independently or with a group of friends works well.
 Reviewing your old class notes and introductory tests provides the most solid basis for your test preparation.
 Scrutinizing old tests remains one of the best ways to identify the areas where you’re weak – practice the test questions “until they come out of your ears!

 There are numerous resources available for self-study.
 The AAMC should be both your first and last stop.
 Focusing on their practice tests, both at the start of your study and again in the weeks leading up to the exam, can put you in the right frame of mind.
 Alongside the AAMC guides, the Princeton Review comes highly recommended for studying the physical section, while Examkrackers tops the list for both the verbal reasoning and biological sections.
 For some people, professional test prep services can give their MCAT preparation a jump start.
 Taking an MCAT prep class doesn’t guarantee you’ll get a good score – you get out of them what you put in – but they can help by providing structure and keeping test-takers focused and on track.
 They can also really force you to tackle head-on those areas you’d rather avoid.

 Whichever method you prefer, your goals in preparing for the MCAT should be to: